 Heath R. Pierce, M.Ed., RSCC*D, CSCS*D, NSCA-CPT*D, EP-C (Program Director)

 The Applied Exercise Science (AES) program is a student-centered, innovative, comprehensive program designed to develop the knowledge, skills, and abilities required for excellence in the fields of exercise science, sport performance, and health & wellness.
 The curriculum encourages life-long learning through classroom, laboratory, internship, and research experience.
 Graduates will become highly effective, compassionate allied health care professionals capable of working with varied populations.

 The AES program is designed to provide graduates with the knowledge, skills and abilities necessary to perform pre-participatory screening, fitness testing, exercise prescription, and exercise leadership for healthy, health-compromised populations, and athletic performance enhancement.
 With a combination of basic science, exercise science and athletic training courses, these students are prepared for career opportunities as an exercise science professional in cardiopulmonary rehabilitation, strength and conditioning, sports medicine, corporate fitness, personal training, and health promotion.
 Internship settings include: colleges and universities, sport/athletic organizations, hospitals/clinics, private/commercial/community health and fitness facilities, municipalities, corporations, and non-profit organizations.
-A senior year research option is also available on a selected basis.
 The Applied Exercise Science program provides a strong foundation for graduate school preparation for allied health programs.

 |EXS 120 - Personal Health and Wellness||3|

 |SOC 150 - Introduction to Sociology||3|